craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: Ty'kyta (TL-G contained, confimed deceased)
 	Last Known Keeper: See Entry Desciption.

-	Entry Description: GME-012 is to be stored within Vault 0's Warm Storage sector
+	Entry Description: GME-012 is to be stored within Vault 0's Warm Storage sector in a 10'x8'x1' darksteel closet that has been fitted with
 ```

 ###### Primalloy Scalemail